Some Tips for MCAT

 3. Get Your Mind and Body in Shape

 That's right.
 Although, you won't be preparing for Olympics, it's necessary to be in shape, physically and mentally.
 Exercise is necessary to pump up your energy and keep your mental strain away.
-When it comes to MCAT tips for students, research studies have proved, that 30 percent of medical school applicants in US suffer heavily from mental anxiety before the exam.
+When it comes to tips for MCAT students, research studies have proved, that 30 percent of medical school applicants in US suffer heavily from mental anxiety before the exam.

-Keeping your eyes closed for a while and practising deep breaths can lower your mental tension and hence help you to achieve a stable mind before you sit for MCAT.
+Keeping your eyes closed for a while and practising deep breaths can lower your mental tension and hence help you to achieve a stable mind before you sit for the test.
 Michele Krouse, who happens to be a student counsellor, recommends yoga sessions to his students to keep their mind and body at peace before the exam.

 4. Few Are Good, More Are Better